 On the other side of San Diego Bay is Coronado Island.
 The historic island is a great place to stay for those who want to be close to downtown and the Gaslamp Quarter without the busy streets—and want the beach within walking distance.

 Hotels and vacation homes line the speck of land that faces out to the Pacific Ocean and is just a stone’s throw to the Mexican border.
 Despite its proximity to the city, Coronado has its own personality and style, bringing all the vibes of a classic beach destination.

 On Coronado Island, you’ll find historic hotels that popped up in the early 20th century and rows of restaurants and shops facing the bay and ocean.
 The miles of beachfront, including Coronado Beach, are beautiful places to bask in some sun and go for a swim.
-Guests will be able to reach downtown on a short ferry ride, or a trip over Coronado Bridge.
+Guests can reach downtown on a short ferry ride or a trip over Coronado Bridge.

 Guests at El Cordova will have just a four-minute walk to the beautiful coastline on Coronado.
 However, the former mansion offers plenty of reason to stick around.
 It comes with a Spanish-style courtyard, where you’ll bask in pristine gardens, boutique shops, and restaurants, not to mention the turquoise swimming pool and elegant decor.

 Hotel Marisol Coronado isn’t just one of the best hotels in San Diego, it’s arguably the most famous.
 The boutique hotel first opened in 1927 and its Roaring 20s grandeur is still on display.
 Add on modern amenities, luxurious rooms, free bike rentals, and a lush courtyard, you won’t be left wanting.